evencats/PathfindingAlgorithm/README.md

 # PathfindingAlgorithm
 Based on Java.<br>
-By adding a MxN matrix to delimit the initial state.<br>
+By adding a M\*N matrix to delimit the initial state.<br>
-If the programme reach '1', then it end the loop and try again.<br>
+If the programme reach '1', then it will end the loop and try again.<br>
 It'll mark down the path it went through.<br>
 "5" is used for marking the path.<br>
 * The default settings of the maze.<br>